m0in92/EV_sim/README.md

 To summarize, the demanded motor power is calculated at every time step.
 This calculation is done by first calculating the desired speed, acceleration, force, and torques.
 The motor characteristics limit these desired variables, and hence the limited torque and actual forces, acceleration, and speed are then calculated<sup>2</sup>.

+> If this project helps your research or product, please ⭐ star the repository and share it with peers in battery/BMS
+> communities.
+>
+> Please feel free to contact the author for any questions, suggestions, and/or contributions.
 </p>

 ### Features